ccoquide/unbiased-von-pr/README.md

 ### Generate final output containing all PageRank probabilities (or ranks) and statistic based rankings

 The command `python3 getFinal.py maritime.csv 0.85` gives all PageRank computed with alpha = 0.85 and statistics related to maritime data set.
-Two files are created: `maritime-scores-085.dat` (PageRank values) and `maritime-ranks-085.dat` (Ranks). in both files, first column is related to Item names (ports, airports, ...), from the 2nd to the 5th column are displayed PageRank values (or Ranks) for 1stON PR, VON PR, Biased 1stON PR and Unbiased VON PR respectivly.
-The two last columns prensent Nrer-Rank and Visit-Rank.
+Two files are created: `maritime-scores-085.dat` (PageRank values) and `maritime-ranks-085.dat` (PageRank Ranks).

+The structure of these files is detailed at the end of this document.

 *Warning:** All output file are created at the location than the input sequences file.
 ### Using other data sets